aws/copilot-cli/site/content/docs/commands/init.ja.md

   -a, --app string          Name of the application.
       --deploy              Deploy your service or job to a "test" environment.
   -d, --dockerfile string   Path to the Dockerfile.
-                            Mutually exclusive with -i, --image -h, --help                help for init
+                            Mutually exclusive with -i, --image.
+  -h, --help                help for init
   -i, --image string        The location of an existing Docker image.
-                            Mutually exclusive with -d, --dockerfile -n, --name string         Name of the service or job.
+                            Mutually exclusive with -d, --dockerfile.
+  -n, --name string         Name of the service or job.
       --port uint16         Optional.
 The port on which your service listens.
       --retries int         Optional.
 The number of times to try restarting the job on a failure.